 The price of a Jaipuri Quilt relies upon what type of fabric or cotton is they use, and also the technique used for carding and stitching.
 A single Jaipuri Razai price can cost from a couple of hundred rupees to more than a couple of thousand rupees.
 There are three types of quilt, cotton, velvet, and silk.
 Among all three types of quilts, the velvet ones are the costliest.
 For a single bed quilt you may need to pay 500-600 and for a good quality cotton double bed, king size quilt, be ready to pay about 1500.

 Can we buy Jaipuri Razai online

 Yes, you can find many sites where you can buy traditional Jaipuri razai online.
-Though buying online can be a little pricey, you can get authentic Jaipuri razai delivered right at your doorstep.
+Though buying online can be a little pricey, still you can get authentic Jaipuri razai delivery right at your doorstep.
 Listed are a few best places to buy Jaipuri Razai online.

 - Soma – somashop.com